 The truth is convenience does not equal clever consumption.
 And low-cost does not equate to a quality product.
 Yes, sustainable swaps are designed to save the planet, but they are usually much more durable to ultimately save you money.

 4. Drive Less & Travel Smarter

 Man-made climate change is one of the most serious issues facing humanity today, and reversing the trends that are contributing to it may be crucial to our very survival.
 But one thing that the Covid-19 shutdowns had shown us last year is that when our roadways and airways are emptier, our air becomes much cleaner.
-Transportation accounts for more than half of the air pollution in the U.S., creating negative effects for the planet, our health, and our quality of life.
+Transportation accounts for more than half of the air pollution in the U.S., creating negative effects on the planet, our health, and our quality of life.
 According to the EPA, motor vehicles cause 75% of carbon monoxide pollution.
-It is also estimated that one-third of the smog-producing pollutants, as well as 27% all greenhouse gas emissions come from on-road vehicles.
-But as a result of the shutdowns that limited the need for travel, America witnessed its greenest year on record last year!
+It is also estimated that one-third of the smog-producing pollutants, as well as 27% of all greenhouse gas emissions, come from on-road vehicles (pre-pandemic).

-It’s easy to mindlessly jump in your car and drive down the street to get to work, store, or park.
+It’s easy to mindlessly jump in your car and drive down the street to get to work, the store, or the park.
 But if your destinations are within a reasonable distance to do so, try walking, jogging, or biking instead.
-Try it out for a month.
+Challenge yourself to try it out for one month.
 You may find yourself enjoying a little extra time alone with your thoughts – and inches off your waist!
 If you can’t make a trip on foot or by bike, hopping on a bus or another form of public transportation can reduce your individual carbon emissions.